EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Analysis

-where $f_{r, {\rm tot}}$ and $\Delta\lambda_{r}$ represent the observed $r$-band magnitudes and \tcg{the} width of the HSC $r$-band filter in wavelength, respectively.} We calculate \tcr{$F({\rm H}\alpha)$} of Paper I spectroscopic EMPGs using Equation \ref{equ:fha}, and confirm that the values of \tcr{$F({\rm H}\alpha)$} are consistent with those derived from the spectra.
-We utilize the Kennicutt relation \citep{Kennicutt1998} to derive SFRs:
+where $f_{r, {\rm tot}}$, \tcr{$\lambda_{r}$} and $\Delta\lambda_{r}$ represent the observed $r$-band \tcr{flux density, the central wavelength of the HSC $r$-band filter,} and \tcg{the} width of the HSC $r$-band filter in wavelength, respectively. \tcr{The $F({\rm H}\alpha)$ error calculated from $riz$-band photometric errors is at most $\sim10$\%.
+Emission lines other than H$\alpha$ in the HSC $r$, $i$, and $z$ bands can increase the flux densities by only $\sim11$, 4, and 6\%, respectively.
+Consequently, the estimated H$\alpha$ flux can be changed by only $\sim6$\%.} We calculate \tcg{$F({\rm H}\alpha)$} of the HSC spectroscopic EMPGs, and confirm that the values of \tcg{$F({\rm H}\alpha)$} are consistent with those derived from the spectra \tcr{within $\sim60$\%.
+Because this $\sim60$\% difference is the most dominant error of the $F({\rm H}\alpha)$ estimation, we adopt $\pm60$\% as the $F({\rm H}\alpha)$ error of the HSC photometric EMPGs.} We utilize the Kennicutt relation \citep{Kennicutt1998} to derive SFRs:

 where SFR and $L({\rm H}\alpha)$ are in units of ${\rm M}_{\odot}\:{\rm yr}^{-1}$ and erg ${\rm s}^{-1}$, respectively.
 We note that \citet{Kennicutt1998} adopt the power-law initial mass function (IMF) of \citet{Salpeter1955} to derive Equation \ref{equ:Ken98}.
-However, the top-heavy \citet{Chabrier2003} IMF is more appropriate than the Salpeter IMF for young galaxies such as Paper I EMPGs (Paper I).
+However, the top-heavy \citet{Chabrier2003} IMF is more appropriate than the Salpeter IMF for young galaxies such as the HSC EMPGs (Paper I).
 We divide SFR of Equation \ref{equ:Ken98} by 1.8, which is based on the Chabrier IMF \citep{Madau2014}.
 The SFR results are listed in Tables \ref{tab:empg} and \ref{tab:sa}.